 What is Champagne Birthday?

 So, first things first, what exactly is a champagne birthday?
 Unfortunately, for most of us, myself included, it’s nowhere near as adult as it sounds.
-Put simply, a champagne birthday is when you reach the age that your birth date is.
+Put simply, it’s when you reach the age that your birth date is.
 So, take me for example, I was born on 14th January, which means that my champagne birthday was when I turned 14.
 And pretty much just like everyone who was born in the first three-quarters of the month, they will have missed this celebration by not even knowing it existed.

 We looked into the details of the champagne birthday and noticed five global trends that are affecting champagne birthdays and the way in which they are celebrated.